Is painting similar to Irish dancing, but upside down?

 Upcoming Exhibitions and Art Fairs

-I will be exhibiting abstract landscape artwork inspired by the Fenlands in Britain at future Affordable Art Fairs, sign up to the newsletter to keep up to date.
+I will be exhibiting abstract landscape artwork inspired by the Fenlands in Britain at future Affordable Art Fairs, sign up for the newsletter to keep up to date.
 I will be exhibiting with Linton 59 and Darryl Nantais Art Gallery is representing my artwork.
-I do hope you can be there and see my artworks up close.
+I do hope you can be there and see my artwork up close.

 Subscribe To Art Newsletter